Nature and conservation

 The three largest islands in the park, Tonga, Adele and Fisherman, are home to many native plants and animal species which are either low in number or are no longer found on the nearby mainland.

-Tonga Island, home to a seal breeding colony, is not suitable for public access.
 Adele and Fisherman islands can be accessed by boat or kayak but do not have toilets and camping is not permitted.
 The nearest toilets are at Appletree Bay.
+Tonga and Pinnacle islands are specially protected areas with public access by permit only, to protect the seal breeding colonies.

 The islands have no non-native mammalian predators – please help keep them that way so they remain safe for native wildlife and plants living there.